jorgebucaran/superfine/README.md

 }
 ```

-A virtual DOM allows us to write code as if the entire document is rebuilt every time we render a node, while we only update the parts of the DOM that actually changed.

 We try to do this in the least number of steps possible, by comparing the new virtual DOM against the previous one.
 This leads to high efficiency, since typically only a small percentage of nodes need to change, and changing real DOM nodes is costly compared to recalculating the virtual DOM.

 In the next example the DOM is updated based on user input.
-Notice we can express the entire application as a function of the state and encapsulate the `render` call.
+Notice we can express the entire application as a function of the state by encapsulating the `render` call.
 You can [try it online](https://codepen.io/jorgebucaran/pen/KoqxGW) too.

 ```js
 import { h, render } from "ultradom"